bundlewrap/bundlewrap/doc/groups.py.rst

 .. toctree::
     :hidden:

-This file lets you specify or dynamically build a list of groups in your environment.
+This file lets you specify or dynamically build a list of :term:`groups <group>` in your environment.

 Introduction
 ============